judinizz/judinizz/README.md

 - 👋 Hi, I’m @judinizz
 - 👀 I’m interested in back-end software development, data science and machine learning
-- 🌱 I’m currently learning how to develop machine learning models using python
+- 🌱 I’m currently learning new languages and concepts such as ML
 - 💞️ I’m looking to collaborate on innovtive projects
 - 📫 How to reach me: juliadinizrodrigues@gmail.com
 - 😄 Pronouns: She/her